YangCatalog/admin_ui/README.md

 ## Actions

 Last tab allows users to manually run some of the scripts that can be selected from the list.
 Each script has its own arguments, which can be set by user.
-Script itself and also each of the arguments has its own help message to help the user better understand their meaning.
+Script itself and also each of the arguments has its own help message (on mouse hover on argument default value) to help the user better understand their meaning.
 List of scripts that can be executed:

 -   **populate** - This script runs first a runCapabilities.py script to create a JSON files which are used to populate confd database.